Black Watch: Modern day

 Soldiers from 3 Scots (The Black Watch) deploy from a Chinook helicopter at the start of an anti-narcotics operation in Sangin, Afghanistan, in 2009.

 During the 2003 Iraq War, the Black Watch fought during Operation Telic in the initial attack on Basra, and during its deployment, the unit suffered a single fatality.
 The following year, the Black Watch was dispatched to Iraq again, as part of 4 (Armoured) Brigade.
 On 12 August, a soldier from the regiment was killed as a result of an improvised explosive device (IED).
 In October, the Black Watch was at the centre of political controversy after the United States Army requested British forces to be moved further north, outside of the British-controlled Multi-National Division (South East), to replace forces temporarily redeployed for the Second Battle of Fallujah.
 Despite objections in Parliament, the deployment went ahead.
 Based at Camp Dogwood, located between Fallujah and Karbala, in an area later dubbed the "Triangle of Death", the Black Watch came under sustained insurgent attack from mortars and rockets.
 On 29 October, during the journey to their new base, a Black Watch soldier was killed in a road accident.
-On 4 November, three soldiers and an interpreter were killed by a car bomb at a check point, and on 8 November, another soldier was killed: the high-profile nature of the deployment caused a magnification of these events back home in Britain.
+On 4 November, three soldiers and an interpreter were killed by a car bomb at a check point, and on 8 November, another soldier was killed.

 Under a plan devised by Lieutenant General Alistair Irwin and approved by General Sir Mike Jackson, on 16 December 2004, it was announced that the Black Watch was to join with five other Scottish regiments – the Royal Scots, the King's Own Scottish Borderers, the Royal Highland Fusiliers, The Highlanders and the Argyll and Sutherland Highlanders – to form the Royal Regiment of Scotland, a single regiment consisting of five regular and two territorial battalions.
 The measure, which reflected recruiting difficulties and the inefficiencies inherent in maintaining a number of relatively small separate units, took place on 28 March 2006.
 The Black Watch were retained following intervention from Queen Elizabeth II.

 In July 2007 the battalion moved from Palace Barracks in Belfast to Fort George.